Creating Video Assignments

 Image: General assignment information

 • In the Instructions section, enter written instructions for the assignment (required).
-Optionally, you can also record video instructions by clicking the camera icon () in the middle of the video panel.
+Optionally, you can also record video instructions by clicking the camera icon () in the centre of the video panel.
 These instructions will be visible to students when they open the assignment.

 Video Assignment: Instructions for the assignment